timmaki/GAM/CreatingClientSecretsFile.md

 ![gam-62](https://cloud.githubusercontent.com/assets/1683475/12075487/fda9ef9c-b147-11e5-8d7c-a2a417078f64.png)
 1. Run GAM to authorize the configuration
     1. open a command line window and navigate to the folder that contains gam.exe or gam.py
-    1. run the command `gam info domain`
+    1. run the command `gam oauth create`
     1. the configuration options will be displayed.
 Most API scopes will be selected by default.
         1. There is a limit to the number of API scopes that a project can have active.
 If you need the services provided by one of the unselected APIs you must disable one of the other APIs (type its number and press `Enter`) and then selecting the required API (type its number and press `Enter`).
         1. Choose the last option in the list (`Continue`): type its option number and press `Enter`.